Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Sparsified and Bucketized Embeddings

-where $h$ is the hidden size of BERT.
-Queries and documents are encoded separately while the same encoder is shared.
+} where $h$ is the hidden size of BERT.
+Queries and documents are encoded separately with the same encoder.

-To sparsify each dense token embedding, we use a WTA layer \cite{makhzani2015winner}, which is an $n$-dimensional linear layer in which only top-$k$ activations are preserved while the others are set to zero.
-We usually set $k \ll n$ to generate a high-dimensional sparse representation $S_{t_i}$.
-More formally, let $t_i$ be the $i^{th}$ token of a query or a document and $E_{t_i}$ be its dense embedding.
-Then $S_{t_i}$ is build as follows:
+To sparsify each dense token embedding, we adopt a WTA layer \cite{makhzani2015winner}, which is an $n$-dimensional linear layer in which only top-$k$ activations ($k \ll n$) are preserved while the others are set to zero.
+Let $t_i$ be the $i^{th}$ token of a query or a document and $E_{t_i}$ be its dense embedding.
+Then a high-dimensional sparse representation $S_{t_i}$ is built as follows: